vitorio-p/unicurd/README.md

 ### Existing Features

 - Feature 1 - allows visitors to see pretty visuals with carousell function
-- Feature 2 - allows visitors to explore 2 other pages: About Us and Contact Us
+- Feature 2 - allows visitors to explore 3 pages: Homepage, About Us and Contact Us

 ### Features Left to Implement